-Jeanette, Mike, Crystal and I got to the trailhead (shortly before Giant trailhead on the left on rte 73) mid-morning saturday.
+Jeanette, Mike, Crystal and I got to the Dix/ Round Pond trail head mid-morning Saturday.
 The group put on their boots, made final pack and snack adjustments, and began heading down the trail.
-Up and over a small ridge, we were immediately immersed in the Dix Mountain Wilderness and so paused to soak it up overlooking Round Pond.
+Up and over a small ridge, we were immediately immersed in the Dix Mountain Wilderness and paused to soak it up overlooking Round Pond.

 The next phase involved a fairly grueling (with full pack) ascent through a notch to the shore of the Bouquet River.
 The hike was level from here to the lean-to, which we reached after passing the intersection with the trails to Round and Noonmark Mountains.
 The hike in was quite lovely and as we got closer, views of Dix Mountain began to emerge behind the river to the south.

 We decided to push on to Dix after setting up camp and eating lunch (empty lean-too!).
 The trail began to climb gradually along several Bouquet River tributaries.
 After maybe 1.5 miles we reached the base of the slide and began to appreciate how truly massive this mountain is.
 Immediately after this moment of awe and wonder the trail began to get serious.
 Ascending along the edge of the slide, the trail had a severely steep pitch with some mud, skeletal exposed tree roots and fist-sized loose gravel.
 We climbed up on all fours for the most part until reaching the col where it leveled out.
 Now on top of this 4300 ft and rising ridge, the winds starts buffeting us with reminders of how small and mortal we are.
 After making a left at the intersection, we entered the alpine zone and soon the trees were only chest high and stunning views of the Dix range to our south and the great range and beyond to our north were unavoidably stellar.